canopas/canopas_unity/README.md

 - To get started with unity, signing in with Google or Apple

 #### Create a new Space
-- After signing in, you have a option to create a new space.
+- After signing in, you have an option to create a new space.
 By default, the creator is assigned as the **Admin** role, granting full access,including the ability to edit or remove the space if no longer needed.

 #### Joining a Existing Space:
 - If you've been invited to join a space, these invitations will be visible after signing in.
 Simply select the space to join it.